YOUR MARINE RESCUE PORT STEPHENS UP TO DATE

 Tides and Sunset

-Winds:North to northeasterly 20 to 30 knots, becoming variable about 15 knots in the evening.
+Winds:North to northeasterly 20 to 30 knots, shifting southerly 20 to 30 knots in the late afternoon and evening.

 Seas:1.5 to 2.5 metres.